The Standard Model partial unification scale as a guide to new physics model building: Conclusions

 Models of the non-desert type usually have positive and similar non-Abelian corrections, $\epsilon_3 \approx \epsilon_2$; this corresponds to the dot-dashed line in the plot of Fig.\,\ref{fig-MX}.
 Many relevant models lie close to this line, including low energy SUSY, 2HDM and split-SUSY.
 They thus belong to the category of mirage SUSY models, for which the partial (or full) GCU scale is close to $\mu_{32}^{\rm SM}$.

 Models of the desert type have corrections stemming from UV effects.
 Here we postponed the interesting (but lengthy) case of effective corrections from a non-renormalizable kinetic term, and rather considered in some detail the case in which the corrections satisfy string-inspired relations.
 For the latter scenario, we found that, in addition to the possibility of full GCU at $\mu_{32}^{\rm SM}$ (obtained when $\epsilon_3=\epsilon_2=0$), there is also the possibility of a much lower scale, $M_X\approx 100$\,TeV, obtained when $\epsilon_3=0$ and $\epsilon_2=1$.
 The latter scale is remarkably close to the energy range accessible to future experiments.
 The phenomenology of the latter scenario, which corresponds to the upper left corner in Fig. \ref{fig-MX}, deserves further consideration.
+In addition, we focused on models with power-low running~\cite{Dienes:1998vh,Dienes:1998vg,Dienes:1998qh}, outlining an interesting connection between coupling unification and the number of fermion families propagating in the bulk of the extra dimensions.

 As the non-Abelian gauge groups in the SM unify at a pretty high scale $\mu^{\rm SM}_{32}$, one could be led to the appealing assumption that new physics deals mainly with extra hypercharge (weakly coupled) fields.
 However, we have shown that this case requires $\epsilon_1<0$, which is not compatible with the presence of extra fields with masses below the unification scale.
 In fact, this case would only be consistent with threshold effects from supermassive states of some UV completion of the theory, as e.g.~the string excitations for the case where the string scale is $M_s\gtrsim \mu_{32}^{\rm SM}$, or Kaluza-Klein modes corresponding to dimensions with inverse size $1/R\gtrsim \mu_{32}^{\rm SM}$.
 The possibility of modifying the kinetic terms of the gauge bosons by higher dimensional operators will be analyzed elsewhere.